praghav444/AmeriFlux-Meeting-2025-FVS-Tutorial-Wetland/README.md

 This tutorial introduces methods for **water flux partitioning** using the **Flux Variance Similarity (FVS)** theory, focusing on **wetland ecosystems**.
 It is designed for participants of the **AmeriFlux Meeting 2025** and includes a step-by-step demonstration using Python and Jupyter Notebook.

-The tutorial notebook illustrates how to apply FVS-based approaches to partition evapotranspiration (ET) into **evaporation (E)** and **transpiration (T)** components from eddy covariance flux data.
+The tutorial notebook illustrates how to apply FVS-based approaches to partition evapotranspiration (ET) into **evaporation (E)** and **transpiration (T)** components from high frequency measurements of carbon and water eddy covariance fluxes.

 ---

 ## 🌿 Background and Objective

-Flux partitioning helps separate ecosystem water fluxes into physical (evaporation) and biological (transpiration) processes, improving understanding of wetland water use efficiency, ecosystem productivity, and climate feedbacks.
+Water flux partitioning helps separate ecosystem water fluxes (i.e., total evapotranspiration ET) into abiotic (evaporation; E) and biotic (transpiration; T) processes, improving understanding of water use efficiency, ecosystem productivity, and climate feedbacks.

 This tutorial provides a hands-on introduction to:
 - Theoretical foundation of FVS-based flux partitioning